openshift/enhancements/enhancements/storage/csi-migration.md

 ## Motivation

+[CSI migration](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/625-csi-migration) is an upstream effort to migrate in-tree volume plugins to their counterpart CSI drivers.
+The feature is beta since Kubernetes 1.17, however, as of Kubernetes 1.20 it is still disabled by default.

-CSI migration is going to be enabled by default as a beta feature in Kubernetes 1.21 (OCP 4.8).
-In Kubenertes 1.22 (OCP 4.9) the feature may become GA.
+That is going to change in Kubernetes 1.21 (OCP 4.8), where the feature will remain beta, but enabled by default.
+In Kubernetes 1.22 (OCP 4.9) the feature may become GA.

-In OCP we can optionally disable beta features, however, that will no longer be an option once CSI migration becomes GA.
+In OCP we can optionally disable CSI migration feature while the it is still beta, however, that will no longer be an option once CSI migration becomes GA.

 In order to avoid surprises once the migration is enabled by default in OCP, we want to allow cluster administrators to optionally enable the feature earlier, preferably in OCP 4.8.